haresrinivasa/emotion-aware-chatbot/README.md

 # 🤖 Emotion-Aware Chatbot

-A real-time, webcam-integrated chatbot that detects human emotions using facial expressions and responds empathetically.
+A real-time, webcam-integrated chatbot that detects human emotions using facial expressions and responds **empathetically**.
 This project combines computer vision, deep learning, and natural language processing to create a more emotionally intelligent conversational experience.

 ---